CottageLabs/dip-ui/Notes/installing-sss-for-testing.md

 and all seems well.

-Note that, for testing, `SSS` can be installed in the same virtualenv as `dip` and `dip-ui`, or may be run in a separate environment.

 # Configure `dip-ui` tests to use SSS collection

 We need to use a valid collection URI in the dip-ui test suite.
-Browse to [http://localhost:8080/]() or to obtain a list of collection identifiers.
+Browse to [http://localhost:8080/](http://localhost:8080/) or to obtain a list of collection identifiers.

-The service document is also shown at [http://localhost:8080/sd-uri]() - to view this, default credentials are `sword` and `sword`.
+The service document is also shown at [http://localhost:8080/sd-uri](http://localhost:8080/sd-uri) - to view this, default credentials are `sword` and `sword`.
 The service document contains links to full collection URIs which are used by the SWORD client.

 The `dip-ui` test suite configuration (in `src/tests/test_dip_cmp.py`) may need adjusting to use this:  the relevant block of code is about line 44: